 Confidentiality: All information provided to your housing provider concerning the incident(s) of domestic violence, dating violence, sexual assault, or stalking shall be kept confidential and such details shall not be entered into any shared database.
-Employees of your housing provider are not to have access to these details unless to grant or deny VAWA protections to you, and such employees may not disclose this information to any other entity or individual, except to the extent that disclosure is: (i) consented to by you in writing in a timelimited release; (ii) required for use in an eviction proceeding or hearing regarding termination of assistance; or (iii) otherwise required by applicable law.
+Employees of your housing provider are not to have access to these details unless to grant or deny VAWA protections to you, and such employees may not disclose this information to any other entity or individual, except to the extent that disclosure is: (i) consented to by you in writing in a time-

-TO BE COMPLETED BY OR ON BEHALF OF THE VICTIM OF DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, OR STALKING

-1. Date the written requ uest is received by victim:

-2. Name of victim: ·

-3. Your name (if differ ent from victim's):

-4. Name(s) of other fan nily member(s) listed on the lease:

-5. Residence of victim:

-6. Name of the accused perpetrator (if known and can be safely disclosed):

-7. Relationship of the a accused perpetrator to the victim:

-of incident(s) (if known):

-10. Location of inciden t(s):

-In your own words, briefly o

-recollection, and that the violence, sexual assault, or information provided on this form is true and correct to the best of my knowledge and individual named above in Item 2 is or has been a victim of domestic violence, dating or stalking.
-I acknowledge that submission of false information could jeopardize program he basis for denial of admission, termination of assistance, or eviction.

-Signature Signed on (Date)
+TO BE COMPLETED BY Y OR ON BEHALF OF THE VICTIM OF DOMESTIC VIOLENCE, DA ATING SSAULT, OR STALKING 1.
+Date the written reques st is received by victim: - 2.
+Name of victim: from victim's): 3.
+Your name (if different from victim's): 4.
+Name(s) of other family - 5.
+Residence of victim: erpetrator (if known and can be safely disclosed): 6.
+Name of the accused pe rpetrator (if known and can be safely disclosed): 7.
+Relationship of the accu used perpetrator to the victim: 8.
+Date(s) and times(s) of i incident(s) (if known): 10.
+Location of incident(s) ): In your own words, briefly desc cribe the incident(s): recollection, and that the inc violence, sexual assault, or s formation provided on this form is true and correct to the best of my knowled dividual named above in Item 2 is or has been a victim of domestic violence talking.
+I acknowledge that submission of false information could jeopardize pasis for denial of admission, termination of assistance, or eviction. e, dating Signature Signed on (Date) -